Scarecrow Video: Collection

 Scarecrow offers a wide selection of foreign DVDs, over 5,000 anime movies, and DVD players and other media devices for rental (including PAL, laser disc players and region free DVD players).
 14,676 items are only available on VHS.
 263 items are only on laserdisc.

 As of 2025, Scarecrow's collection held more than 150,000 titles.
-Many of them are out of print, with some require deposits that range from $150 – $1000.
+Many of them are out of print, with some requiring deposits that range from $150 – $1000.
 Of the top 100 rarest titles (cross-checked against various institutions' lists), 88 of them are not held by the Library of Congress.
 The total number of "very rare" titles in which Scarecrow may have the only publicly accessible copy is 77 out of 100.
 There are 129 foreign country sections, featuring about 126 languages aside from English, available in store.
 The earliest original release date in their collection is from 1891.

 Activities

 In 2004, the store produced The Scarecrow Video Movie Guide, published by Sasquatch Books.
 Scarecrow operates on donations as well as revenue from rentals and sales.
 In 2024, the store reported renting out 1,800 titles a month in person and by mail since 2021.
 Scarecrow conducts free community film screenings, virtual film talks and classes, as well as public outdoor screenings.
 Scarecrow Video also hosts a weekly YouTube show, "Viva Physical Media," where employees discuss movies on VHS, DVD, and Blu-ray that they've watched from the store.